-The carpeting in the dental reception area was not updated when the carpet in health services/dental reception room was completed last year.
+The carpeting in the dental reception area was not updated when the carpet in health services/dental reception room was completed a few years ago.
 We have raised carpet in this area that poses a trip hazard.

 2.4c Instructional Equipment Requests